datarichard/shit-happens-index/README.md

-Problems in defining and sampling the relevant population for stressful life events are often present in life events research (see Dohrenwend and Dohrenwend, 1974), but are minimised here by probabilistic sampling of the Australian population.
-The relationship between a stressful life event and a health outcome can be interpreted as causal when exposure to the event occurred for reasons that are random with respect to the outcome (Kessler, 1997), which is the case here under HILDA’s probabilistic sampling method.
+Problems in defining and sampling the relevant population for stressful life events are often present in life events research (see Dohrenwend and Dohrenwend, 1974), but are minimised here by probabilistic sampling of the Australian population in HILDA.
+Furthermore, the relationship between a stressful life event and a health outcome can be interpreted as causal when exposure to the event occurred for reasons that are random with respect to the outcome (Kessler, 1997), which is the case here under HILDA’s probabilistic sampling method.
 However selection bias may still exist if some victims are less likely to report an event than others (e.g., homelessness, sexual assault, or severely affected sufferers).

 <br><br>